-9 simple tips for hygge decor in winter
+These 9 simple tips for hygge decor will have your home feeling cozy this winter in no time…

 This cold, wintery day seems the perfect opportunity to talk “hygge”.
 Specifically, hygge decor.